rammybt/trading_journal/strategic_asset_allocation-india.md

     - N100.
     - Bharat Bond ETF (Long Term)
 - Portfolio Size - 0 - 5.
-- Rebalance Frequency - Monthly.
-Create two overlapping portfolios.
+- Rebalance Frequency - Weekly.
 - Allocation - 0% to 100% (No Leverage or Shorting).
-    - If no opportunity allocate to liquid fund (MF).
+    - If no opportunity allocate to liquid bees.
-- Benchmark - Nifty 500 TRI.
+- Benchmark - Nifty 50 TRI.

 <br/>